 Oh, and there’s that whole “tastes similar to lobster/crab” thing, too.
 Both lion’s mane kits that we tried were huge hits.

 The Spray & Grow Kit from North Spore was quick to fruit.
-The Mojo Pro Kit from True Leaf Market took longer but produced a series of big, meaty mushrooms that were worth the wait.
+This Mojo Pro Kit took longer but produced a series of big, meaty mushrooms that were worth the wait.
 Both kits get five stars from us.

 Reishi Mushrooms (Ganoderma lucidum)